slothwerks-studio/theProject/README.md

 * Gauging project cost and time estimation
 * Creating a worthwhile, useful, well-oiled final product

 If this sounds of interest to you, [hit us up with an email](mailto:contact@slothwerks.com).
-Alternatively, [visit us on Slack](https://join.slack.com/t/slothwerks-studio/shared_invite/enQtNTE2MTU0NTkwMDAzLTNkYzhlNGIwMTM2YWU2NWQ0ZWI1MmUxMDFkY2I0NGY3N2EzYmVjNjg2OTlhYmNhZjQwZTBlZDRkMzdiYzQxODQ) and join us at `#the-project`.
+Alternatively, visit us on [Slack](https://slack.com/) and join in on the conversation.

+## Join theProject team on Slack

+Slack can be somewhat challenging to navigate if you're unfamiliar with the platform.
+Here's how to access SlothWerks' theProject Slack channel:

+* Download Slack for Windows, Mac, iOS, and/or Android.
+You can get links and details on [Slack's website](https://get.slack.help/hc/en-us/sections/360000110123-Download-the-Slack-app).
+* Once installed on your device, [click on this link](https://join.slack.com/t/slothwerks-studio/shared_invite/enQtNTE2MTU0NTkwMDAzLTNkYzhlNGIwMTM2YWU2NWQ0ZWI1MmUxMDFkY2I0NGY3N2EzYmVjNjg2OTlhYmNhZjQwZTBlZDRkMzdiYzQxODQ) to join the SlothWerks Slack group.
+* Once in the SlothWerks Slack group, select "Channels"; this will show you a full list of available channels in the group.
+In this case, you'll want to choose #the-project channel.
+* #the-project will appear in preview mode.
+Click on "Join Channel" to complete the process.

+## Code of Conduct

 We're big fans of [Django Girls](https://djangogirls.org/) and even *bigger* fans of their [code of conduct](https://djangogirls.org/coc/).
 While their COC is written specifically for their events, we will require all team members of theProject to adhere to its core principles.  __Code with Kindness!__

+## Markdown

 Curious why this document looks so nice?
 [Learn markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 It's a beautiful thing.